The plastic crisis: What's the big deal with microplastics?

 EHSC Member Natalia Deeb-Sossa recently received The City of Davis 2023 Thong Hy Huynh Award, which is given to local individuals or organizations promoting civil rights and civic engagement.

-Forged in Fire: Environmental Health Impacts of Wildfires
+Environmental Health Impacts of Wildfires

 Wildfires have dramatically increased in number, size, and duration over the past several decades.
 Defined as unplanned and uncontrolled fires, wildfires are spreading to every corner of the globe.
 From the Siberian taiga forest to the Australian bush, wildfires have affected 17 million people since 2010.
+Impacting agriculture, transportation, power and gas services, water supply, and the health of humans, animals, and ecosystems, wildfires affect every aspect of life.

 Out of the Frying Pan and Into the Fire: The Gas Stove Toxicity Debate